Plasma Mixing Driven by the Collisionless Kelvin-Helmholtz Instability: Insights from fully kinetic simulation and density-based diagnostics: Conclusions

-While these results provide new insights into localized plasma transport during the nonlinear KHI, there are some limitations that should be noted.
-The simulations are 2D and use a reduced ion-to-electron mass ratio, which may overestimate electron mobility and limit the range of three-dimensional reconnection dynamics.
-Despite these limitations, this Letter provides clear, fully kinetic evidence that plasma mixing driven by the nonlinear KHI remains intrinsically localized and heavily influenced by in-plane components of the magnetic field.
-By introducing a new mixing parameter and combining it with particle tracking and reconnection diagnostics, we identify the specific structures—detached plasma parcels and reconnection sites—where cross-field transport is enhanced.
-Future work could extend these studies to fully three-dimensional setups, explore realistic mass ratios, and have a more detailed investigation of reconnection physics at the particle level, which could further clarify its role in facilitating cross-field transport.
+Despite these limitations, this study provides clear, fully kinetic evidence that plasma mixing driven by the nonlinear KHI can remain intrinsically localized and strongly influenced by in-plane magnetic-field components.
+By introducing a complementary mixing tracer and combining it with particle labeling and reconnection diagnostics, we identify the specific structures—detached plasma parcels and reconnection sites—where cross-field transport is enhanced.
+Our results demonstrate that enhanced mixing preferentially coincides with magnetic-reconnection signatures, establishing a quantitative connection between kinetic reconnection activity and localized plasma interpenetration in nonlinear KH dynamics.

+Future work will extend these studies to fully three-dimensional setups, explore realistic mass ratios, and conduct a more detailed investigation of reconnection physics at the particle level, which could further clarify its role in facilitating cross-field transport.